Flushable cat litter is not widely used by house cat parents in the US.

-The majority of cat litter in use today is either clumping clay litter, or the old style non-clumping clay.
+That usually means replacing clay litter with something else.
+Despite the marketing push for alternatives, the majority of cat litter in use today is still either clumping clay litter, made of bentonite, or the old style non-clumping clay litter.

-There are a host of environmental issues associated with the use of cat litter.
+There are a number of environmental issues associated with the use of clay litter.

 This includes both the production of the litter (strip mining clay, for example), and the disposal of the litter and cat waste itself.

-These alternative litters are made of everything from silica gel, to old newspaper (Yesterday's News), to sawdust from pine (Feline Pine), to soybean and potato (Close to NatureNow).
+Alternative litters are made of everything from silica gel (silica crystal cat litter), to old newspaper (Yesterday's News), to sawdust from pine (Feline Pine), to soybean and potato (Close to NatureNow), to grass (SmartCat).

-Many of these litters are absorbent, lightweight, dust and (almost) track-free, provide natural odor control, and appeal to an eco-friendly crowd.
+Many of these litters are absorbent, lightweight, claim to be dust and (almost) track-free, provide natural odor control, and appeal to an eco-friendly crowd.

-Some are supposed to be flushable.
+Some alternatives to clay litters are marketed as biodegradable, and some are supposed to be flushable (not all in the list above are).
 So, they seem good, at least on the surface, but are they really flushable?
+Are they even biodegradable?

 On the surface, flushable cat litter seems like a good idea.
 After all, we send our human waste down the toilet all the time, so why not cat waste?